cucumber/godog/README.md

 #### Step 2 - Install godog

-Install the godog binary - `go get github.com/cucumber/godog/cmd/godog`
+Install the `godog` binary - `go install github.com/cucumber/godog/cmd/godog@latest`.

 #### Step 3 - Create gherkin feature

 Imagine we have a **godog cart** to serve godogs for lunch.

-First of all, we describe our feature in plain text - `vim features/godogs.feature`
+First of all, we describe our feature in plain text - `vim features/godogs.feature`.

 ``` gherkin
 Feature: eat godogs